-9.1 In general

-In order to have an open and transparent procurement process, it is important to have a procedure by which a vendor may assert that a specific solicitation process has not been fair and the reasons for that perceived unfairness.
+10.1.
+In general.
+In order to have an open and transparent procurement process, it is important to have a procedure by which a vendor may assert, to an impartial decision-maker, that a specific solicitation process has not been fair and the reasons for that perceived unfairness.
 This Section provides a procedure for addressing alleged improprieties in the bidding and solicitation process.

-9.2 Time Restrictions
+10.2.
+Time Restrictions.

-- 9.2.1 A protest based upon alleged improprieties in a solicitation that are apparent before bid opening or before the closing date for receipt of proposals must be submitted to the Executive Director before bid opening, if the alleged improprieties are apparent at that point, or before the closing date for receipt of proposals, if the alleged improprieties are apparent at that point. - 9.2.2 In all other cases, protests must be submitted to the Executive Director not later than ten (10) business days after the basis for protest is known, or should have been known, whichever is earlier.
+10.2.1.
+A protest based upon alleged improprieties in a solicitation that are apparent before bid opening or before the closing date for receipt of proposals must be submitted to the Executive Director before bid opening, if the alleged improprieties are apparent at that point, or before the closing date for receipt of proposals, if the alleged improprieties are apparent at that point.